Conner Mantz: 2025

 Mantz set the American record in the half-marathon in January, running 59:17 in Houston.
 His record broke the previous best mark set by Ryan Hall in 2007.
 He set another personal best at the New York City Half-Marathon on March 16, running 59:15; however, the course was not eligible for an American record.
 He finished second behind Abel Kipchumba of Kenya.
 At the 2025 Boston Marathon Mantz stayed with the lead pack until John Korir broke off in the final 10k, leaving Mantz with Tanzanian Simbu and Kenyan Kotut to battle for the final two podium places.
 Simbu and Kotut had a photo finish for 2nd and 3rd and Mantz finished 4 seconds behind them in 4th place and a personal best of 2:05:08.
 Over the summer, Mantz won the Beach to Beacon 10K in a time 27:26, which broke the previous course record set by Gilbert Okari in 2003.
-Mantz is one of only two Americans, along with Ben True, to ever win the world-class road race.
+Mantz is one of only two Americans, along with Ben True, to ever win the road race.
 At the 2025 Chicago Marathon, Mantz finished in 4th, breaking the American marathon record with a time of 2:04:43.